tko-dev/smarc2/simulation/README.md

 See [the docker readme!](../docker/README.md)

-## Running on Macs
+## Running on Macs with ROS
-> Intel-based macs should just use a VM of Ubuntu 22.04 and be done with it.
+> Intel-based macs should just use a VM of Ubuntu 22.04 if ROS is desired, otherwise all packages can be run within MacOS and the following part can be ignored.

 Apple silicon macs can do the following to get the sim + ros working.
 This is due to a lack of apple-silicon-compiled Ubuntu version of Unity (you can see how that is a horrible combination).